To download this description of the Center for Universal Education's Family Engagement in Education network, please click here.

 We have three project collaborators in Ghana, a country of over 30 million people.
 We are working with the Ministry of Education, which serves over 10 million students from preschool through grade 12, Lively Minds, a nongovernmental organization working on parent engagement in early learning in rural communities, and Right to Play, a nongovernmental organization working on play-based learning across the country.

 In India, we are working with two sets of project collaborators: one in the northern Indian state of Himachal Pradesh, which is home to almost 7 million people across rugged terrain, and the second in Maharashtra, a large state in western India with over 112 million people.
-In Himachal Pradesh, we are working with the Ministry of Education, which provides pre-primary through year 12 schooling to 1.4 million children and with close partners of the Ministry, including the Michael and Susan Dell Foundation and Samagra.
+In Himachal Pradesh, we are working with the Department of Education, which provides pre-primary through year 12 schooling to 1.4 million children and with close partners of the Department, including the Michael & Susan Dell Foundation and Samagra.
 In Maharashtra, our project collaborators are the nongovernmental organization Leadership for Equity, a systems change research organization dedicated to improving public education in India, and Ministry of Education leaders delivering schooling from junior kindergarten through year 12 in three districts across the state: Pune Municipal Corporation, Pune District, and Nashik District.